multiversx/mx-deprecated-node-prototype/README.md

 http://localhost:8081/swagger-ui.html

-One difference between a master node and a peer node (not master node) instance is that the master receives in it's account the entire balance in the system, all other nodes start up with 0 balance.
+One difference between a master node and a peer node (not master node) instance is that the master receives in its account the entire balance in the system, all other nodes start up with 0 balance.
 There are some other functionalities working only on the first instance, such as benchmarking all shards.
 This is also the reason why each new connecting node should connect to the network through this master node.
 If benchmarking shards is not required, then subsequent nodes can